hashicorp/terraform-provider-aws/website/docs/d/budgets_budget.html.markdown

 * `auto_adjust_data` - Object containing [AutoAdjustData] which determines the budget amount for an auto-adjusting budget.
 * `budget_type` - Whether this budget tracks monetary cost or usage.
 * `budget_limit` - The total amount of cost, usage, RI utilization, RI coverage, Savings Plans utilization, or Savings Plans coverage that you want to track with your budget.
 Contains object [Spend](#spend)
+* `budget_exceeded` - Boolean indicating whether this budget has been exceeded or not
 * `calculated_spend` - The spend objects that are associated with this budget.
 The [actualSpend](#actual-spend) tracks how much you've used, cost, usage, RI units, or Savings Plans units and the [forecastedSpend](#forecasted-spend) tracks how much that you're predicted to spend based on your historical usage profile.
 * `cost_filter` - A list of [CostFilter](#cost-filter) name/values pair to apply to budget.
 * `cost_types` - Object containing [CostTypes](#cost-types) The types of cost included in a budget, such as tax and subscriptions.